Technology, Institution, and Regional Growth: Evidence from Mineral Mining Industry in Industrializing Japan: Data Appendix

-The grid cell data on altitude are taken from the official GIS database of the Ministry of Land, Infrastructure, Transport, and Tourism (\url{https://nlftp.mlit.go.jp/ksj/gml/datalist/KsjTmplt-G04-d.html}, accessed February 24, 2023).
-The average altitude in a 1 km square grid cell is calculated using the altitude measured in the 250 square grid cells in a third mesh-code originally assigned by the Ministry of Land, Infrastructure, Transport, and Tourism.
+The grid cell data on elevation are taken from the official GIS database of the Ministry of Land, Infrastructure, Transport, and Tourism (\url{https://nlftp.mlit.go.jp/ksj/gml/datalist/KsjTmplt-G04-d.html}, accessed February 24, 2023).
+The average elevation in a 1 km square grid cell is calculated using the elevation measured in the 250 square grid cells in a third mesh-code initially assigned by the Ministry of Land, Infrastructure, Transport, and Tourism.
 The nearest neighbor grid cell is then linked to each municipality.
-The average distance to the nearest neighbor is $0.49$km, which is enough close to represent the average altitude in each municipality.
-Figure~\ref{fig:altitude} shows the spatial distribution of the altitude.
+The average distance to the nearest neighbor is $0.49$km, which is sufficiently close to represent each municipality's average elevation.
+Figure~\ref{fig:elevation} shows the spatial distribution of the elevation.